TimotheeMB/ProjectS4/Report.md

 - Timothée starts to write the "Person" class

 **Through the weeks**
-- Claire continued the Window class
+- Claire continued the graphical interface
 - Timothée coded the displacement of people and the parameters of the room
-- Violaine was in charge of the obstacle class and wrote the report
+- Violaine was in charge of the obstacle class and wrote the report, she also participated in the global aspect of the crowd simulator

 **First steps of the program**